AdelTaiebTamacha/AE_Benevole/README.md

 ## Getting Started

-All right reserve to ENAC students.
+All right reserved to ENAC students.

 ### Platform